-With changing trends in the healthcare sector, the scope of work for a doctor is ever expanding from the patient wards to the metaverse.
+With changing trends in the healthcare sector, the scope of work for a doctor is ever-expanding from the patient wards to the metaverse.
 By taking advantage of the changes, doctors around the globe are broadening their expertise.
 Getting an MBA after completing an MBBS is certainly one of them.

 According to a recent report from Graduate Management Admission Council (GMAC), which administers the GMAT exam, 76% of doctors pursued an MBA in order to return to the healthcare industry itself as more refined professionals.

 Are these young medical students flocking to managerial careers for a reason?
-Where do they stand, compared to their peers who are practicing medicine?
+Where do they stand, compared to their peers who are practising medicine?
 And what is their course of action after earning two seemingly dissimilar degrees?
 Let’s take a closer look at it.

-Why an MBA after MBBS?
+Why an MBA after an MBBS?

 According to a NITI Aayog report from 2021, the healthcare sector in India is growing at a compound annual growth rate (CAGR) of 22% and creating over 500,000 new jobs every year.
 Recently, the industry has seen a rise in the number of healthcare startups that build scalable products and solutions that address gaps in the market.
 Many of these startups were founded by medical professionals.
 DailyRounds/Marrow is no exception.

 A lot of expansion has also taken place in the telemedicine and home healthcare markets in recent years, which are expected to reach a market size of USD 10.6 billion by 2025.
 The industry shift has certainly opened up a variety of job opportunities for doctors across the country.
-An additional MBA degree along with the medical expertise can place you on top of the industry pyramid.
+An additional MBA degree along with medical expertise can place you on top of the industry pyramid.
 It can help doctors better understand the healthcare policy and how it affects them.

 Apart from all this, there is a clear disparity between the number of medical PG seats available in the country (42,182 as of 2021) and the number of doctors appearing for NEET-PG (1.82 lakhs in 2022).
 One day, hopefully, we will have equal numbers of PG seats as MBBS seats.
 Until then everyone who completes their MBBS degree wouldn’t be able to pursue their higher studies in the field of medicine.
-Hence, when thinking of alternative career options, MBA is clearly a contender.
+Hence, when thinking of alternative career options, MBA is a contender.

 As practicing doctors, we are not alien to long hectic working hours even without a break.
 From doing multiple rounds in patient wards to attending those emergency duties, the workload could easily go beyond the call of duty.
 However, adding an MBA to your portfolio can place you in managerial or administrative roles in the healthcare industry.
 As a career, this is more likely to have organised working hours and duties.